icerpc/icerpc-docs/pages/slice/language-reference/grammar.md

 ### Lexical grammar

 This lexical grammar is not strictly context-free due to the following behavior:
-When a lexer has seen a '[' character, but hasn't seen a ']' character since then, it must prioritize producing `identifier` symbols over other symbols.
+When a compliant lexer has seen a '[' character, but hasn't seen a ']' character since then, it must prioritize producing `identifier` symbols over other symbols.

 This allows attribute directives and arguments to accept strings that would normally produce keyword tokens.